ngolebiewski/go-pong/readme.md

 ### TODO

-	// imporve the AI opponent, and have it shout insults!
+	* improve the AI opponent, and have it shout insults!
 LOL.
-    // i.e. "I beat Gary Kasparov, Deep Blue, and now I will destroy you."
+    * i.e. "I beat Gary Kasparov, Deep Blue, and now I will destroy you."
-    // STATE MACHINE
+    * STATE MACHINE
         - Game Over Player X Wins
         - START Screen P1 P2? or AI -- Option to replace ball with Gopher
+    * Add option to map 2 game controllers 🕹️x2 to use the y axis to play because it is more fun at a demo
+    * Make branch for SIMPLEST version possible, and write about each step, for demo etc.